With its innovative and exciting cuisine, Silver Spirit raises the bar for at-sea dining. Menu items are not only creative but exquisitely presented.

-Breakfast is what you might expect: eggs to order, freshly baked breads and pastries, pancakes, waffles, fruit, yogurt, cereals and a selection of sausage, bacon, and corned beef.
-The menu includes a "wellness option."
-At breakfast, that could mean couscous with honey and dates, grilled peaches topped with fresh honey, or a low-fat milk smoothie.
+Much of what appears on The Restaurant's menu is also offered there.
+In fact, breakfast options are pretty much identical, including eggs to order, freshly baked breads and pastries, pancakes, waffles, fruit, yogurt, cereal and a selection of nova smoked salmon, herring, sausage, bacon and corned beef.
+The menu also includes a "wellness option."
+At breakfast, that could mean couscous with honey and dates, grilled peaches topped with fresh honey or a low-fat milk smoothie.

 Lunch at La Terrazza includes a hot bar selection: roasted beef, endive upside down tart, pizza, meatloaf, mussels, pasta, grilled ostrich medallions, roasted pumpkin soup and Thai beef stir-fry.
 On top of that, there's a daily selection of wraps, sushi and sashimi, salads, cheeses and desserts.
 Wine is generously poured by wine stewards.